nweaver/nweaver.github.io/index.md

 ## Putting the *Science* in Mad Science

-Welcome to Skerry Technologies, my (currently one-man) Research and Development operation focused on small Unmanned Aerial Systems.
+Welcome to Skerry Technologies, my (currently one-man, completely unfunded, almost might as well consider it a hobby) Research and Development operation focused on small Unmanned Aerial Systems.
 Although, in all honesty, it more like "mad engineering" rather than mad science.